Property Buyer's Guide

 • Reserve Fund (Pricuva)

 Mandatory apartment building reserve fund contribution.
-Legal minimum ~EUR 0.36/sqm/month.
+Legal minimum EUR 0.36/sqm/month for 2026 (linked to "etalonska cijena građenja" reference construction price).
 Typically EUR 0.50-2.00/sqm/month (EUR 30-120/month for an 80sqm apartment).
 Covers common area maintenance and building repairs.
+NEW 2026: if co-owners fail to adopt an Annual Maintenance Program, a punitive 5× minimum (EUR 1.80/sqm/month) is imposed automatically until a plan is adopted.

 Charged per month